 Cook’s Notes for Warm Shortcake Topped Fruit Skillets

-If you don’t have small skillets, you can make this in one large cast iron skillet and scatter your shortcakes over the top.
+If you don’t have small skillets, you can find them here or you can make this in one large cast iron skillet and scatter your shortcakes over the top.
 A 10-inch top diameter skillet would be just about right, I think.

 As noted, you don’t need to cut the shortcake dough in to shapes.
 If you like, simply drop scoops of the dough on top of the fruit.